 Benefits of Joining a Club

 The list of things-to-do while in high school can seem pretty overwhelming at times, especially when you add college preparation to the mix.
-There are classes to stay on top of, dances to attend, and soon enough college applications roll around.
+There are classes to stay on top of, events and parties to attend, and soon enough college applications roll around.
 Balancing coursework and a social life can be a struggle, but one way to combine social life with college preparation is by joining a club.

 Learning to balance work and fun while in high school can help make it easier to maintain that balance after entering college.
-Joining a high school club can give colleges a better idea of what a student’s personality is like and helps give them the well-rounded attribute that colleges look for.

-Joining a club in high school can provide an opportunity for students to relax and have some fun.
+Joining a club in high school can also provide an opportunity for students to relax and have some fun.
 Having fun is a vital piece of creating a memorable high school experience and it can help students perform better in class.

 Not only is the social time enjoyable for some students, but participation in clubs can also help students develop their “soft” skills, such as effective communication and learning to work with others.